Get Over Yourself and Go on a Babymoon

 A baby.

 Eat and eat and eat and eat.
 Order a lot of random smoothies that cost too much money to make up for the fact that you can’t drink.
 Scowl.
 Insist that your partner get something with rum in a coconut, despite their protests, and despite the fact that you will actively resent them for it.
 Make them be the chump who asks if the cheese is, “uh, pasteurized?”
-Look into outer space while they say it, with a little eyebrow raise, like, “Yeah, I dunno why he’s like this” (but also don’t believe anybody, even when they say the cheese is okay).
+Look into outer space while they say it, with a little eyebrow raise, like, “Yeah, I dunno why he’s like this,” (but also don’t believe anybody, even when they say the cheese is okay).

 Do not go snorkeling in a bat cave, not to get too specific, but you don’t have to prove anything to anyone and you might have a panic attack.

 Go for walks in comfortable shoes and hold hands and think about how your body is a runaway train.
 Or maybe the baby is the train, and your body is a … tunnel?
 A too-small tunnel that the train is going to pummel through.
-Cringe and wince but close your eyes and try to enjoy the breeze and your non-alcoholic smoothie.
+Cringe and wince but close your eyes and try to enjoy the breeze and your nonalcoholic smoothie.
 You’re on your goddamn babymoon, remember?
 It’s supposed to be fun.